podium-lib/podlet/README.md

 When a layout server requests a podlet, the default context will be overridden by the context on the requests from the layout server.
 Iow; appending the default context in production does not have much value.
-The default context is mainly usefull when doing local development.
+The default context is mainly useful when doing local development.

 Example of turning on the default context only in development mode: